• Homeowner

 • You are experiencing financial hardship and you can’t pay your bills

-• Your utilities provider has commenced debt collection against you
+• Your utility provider has commenced debt collection against you

-• Your utilities provider has placed your name on credit default listings
+• Your utility provider has placed your name on credit default listings

-• Your utilities provider has disconnected or restricted your energy and/or water services
+• Your utility provider has disconnected or restricted your energy and/or water services

 See a full list of complaints that EWOV can or cannot take.